TGD-HW/tgmanGH/docs/Manual/CZ/TGZ/TGZ_SW/GUI/md/parameters.en.md

-##Záložka **Parameters**
+##Parameter settings

-V záložce **Parameters** je dostupné nastavení veškerých parametrů servozesilovače TGZ.
+The settings of all parameters of the TGZ servo amplifier are available in the **Parameters** tab.
-Kromě tohoto podrobného nastavení je zde možné najít i detailní informace o připojeném servozesilovači (typ, výrobní číslo, atd.).
+In addition to this detailed setting, it is also possible to find detailed information about the connected servo amplifier (type, serial number, etc.).

 ![TGZ GUI servo parameters](../img/GUIparams.png){: style="width:100%;" }

-Otevřené okno se dále skládá z několika podoken:
+The open window also consists of several panes:

-- BASIC GROUPS - seznam skupin parametrů (v jednotlivých skupinách je možné nalézt a nastavit veškeré parametry servozesilovače).
+- BASIC GROUPS - list of parameter groups (in individual groups it is possible to find and set all parameters of the servo amplifier).
-- USER GROUPS - uživatelské skupiny (umožňují nastavení zobrazování vybraných skupin parametrů).
+- USER GROUPS - user groups (allow setting the display of selected parameter groups).
-- DRIVE INFO - zobrazí informace o daném servozesilovači (typ, sériové číslo, verze HW, verze firmware, atd.).
+- DRIVE INFO - displays information about the given servo amplifier (type, serial number, HW version, firmware version, etc.).
-- PARAMETERS - zobrazení a editování parametrů aktivní skupiny.
+- PARAMETERS - display and edit parameters of the active group
-- MONITORED VALUES - AXIS 1 - zobrazuje základní informace o stavu (poloha, rychlost, proud atd.) osy 1 servozesilovače TGZ, zobrazí kód případné chyby a umožňuje její reset.
+- MONITORED VALUES - AXIS 1 - displays basic status information (position, speed, proud, etc.) of Axis 1 of the TGZ servo amplifier, displays a code of possible errors and allows its reset.
-- MONITORED VALUES - AXIS 2 - zobrazuje základní informace o stavu (poloha, rychlost, proud atd.) osy 2 servozesilovače TGZ, zobrazí kód případné chyby a umožňuje její reset.
+- MONITORED VALUES - AXIS 2 - displays basic status information (position, speed, proud, etc.) of Axis 2 of the TGZ servo amplifier, displays a code of possible errors and allows its reset.

-V dolní části okna se pak nachází informativní stavový řádek s několika funkčními tlačítky:
+At the bottom of the window there is an informative status bar with several function buttons:

 <div class="grid cards" markdown>